Skip to main content

 Research

 Research interests revolve around evaluating the physiological basis by which non-native invasive shrubs like autumn olive and the buckthorn species compete with native plants.
-Because it is not possible to eradicate these pests, attention is turned to evaluating ways to control or mitigate these pests, or even to harness the competitive advantage of autumn olive’s ability to fix nitrogen to our benefit.
+Because it is not possible to eradicate these pests, attention is turned to evaluating ways to control or mitigate them, or even to harness the competitive advantage of autumn olive’s ability to fix nitrogen to our benefit.

 • 2012: Pierce Cedar Creek Institute URGE Program. $7,000.
 Productivity of Switchgrass and Corn Grown in Close Proximity with Nitrogen Fixing Autumn Olive and Cow Pea in Productive and Nutrient-poor Soils.

 • 2011: Nagel Institute Fellowship. $6000.
-Eden School of Agriculture project “Transforming Cambodia: Holistic Application of Sustainable Food Production Methods in Rural Cambodia”.
+Eden School of Agriculture.
+Transforming Cambodia: Holistic Application of Sustainable Food Production Methods in Rural Cambodia.

 • 2010: Pierce Cedar Creek Institute URGE Program. $10,500.
 Relationship between Nitrogen Fixation Rate, Apparent Photosynthesis Rate, and Chlorophyll Content of Autumn Olive and Potential Impacts on the Competitiveness of Cohabiting Native Plant Species.